misterdeke/tech-committee/README.md

 > [!NOTE]
 > If you're a customer of the Tech Committee you can ignore the minutiae below
 > and either open an Issue (Issues tab at the top of this page) or just plain
 > email us.
+>
-Make sure to not put anything sensitive in the issues&mdash;they're
+> **Important:** Make sure to not put anything sensitive in an issues here&mdash;
-> visible to the whole community.
+> they're visible to the whole community.
+Email is preferred in that case.

 ## Our RFC (Request For Comments) process
 The Tech Committee makes small decisions about technology policy or